Fiber Protein Apps for Health

 Barcode scanning speeds logging for packaged food and reduces errors.
 Cronometer and MyNetDiary include a free barcode scanner in their free version while MyFitnessPal and Lose It! often lock that feature behind a subscription.

-Recipe importers and photo based logging save time for home cooks.
+Recipe importers and photo-based logging save time for home cooks.
 Faster entry means higher daily compliance, which improves results over months.

 Free version vs. subscription common paywalls